attentionmech/god-of-stories-hypothesis/README.md

 No more..
 This was a short introduction, because I can't write all of this in one go and there are shit ton of papers we will have to refer and relate..so stay tuned.

+NOTE: Section links will be added here in this readme itself

 ```